nwg/racket-wiki/SoC-Ideas-2012.md

-These are project ideas for the Google Summer of Code 2012 for the Racket programming language.
+Welcome!
+If you are a student who is interested in working on a Google Summer of Code project for Racket, you are in the right place.
+For general information about eligbility, please look [here](http://socghop.appspot.com/document/show/gsoc_program/google/gsoc2012/faqs#student_eligibility) on Google's FAQ.
+The projects listed here are ideas that the community is excited about and would be willing to mentor for.
+Note that you are not restricted to these ideas.
+If you have your own project idea, we encourage you to discuss it on the Racket [mailing list](http://lists.racket-lang.org/users/).

+## Project ideas ##

 If you add another project idea, please follow this format:
 ### Project name ###